-Autoimmune, systemic connective tissue disease
+- Mixed connective tissue disease (MCTD)

-Once a systemic connective tissue disease has first started, the immune system will overreact with excessive activity.
-By mistake, our immune system attacks our body's own proteins and tissues (autoimmunity).
-The different connective tissue diseases (diagnoses) are differentiated because the immune system triggers different antibodies and damage different organs.
+Once a systemic connective tissue disease has started, the immune system will overreact with excessive activity.
+By mistake, the immune system attacks the body's own proteins and tissues (autoimmunity).
+Nobel prize winner in immunology, Paul Ehrlich, termed the problem as "Horror autotoxicus".

-- Can or should I take vaccines?
+- Can I take vaccines?

-- What is fatigue (exhaustion), fibromyalgia, ME (Chronic Fatigue Syndrome)?
+- What is fatigue (exhaustion), Fibromyalgia, ME (Chronic Fatigue Syndrome)?

 - What is meant by arthritis or synovitis?